Skip to main content

 Excluding Assets From Build

 Similarly to a widespread proverb "the fastest code is the code which does not run", the easiest way to reduce build size is to remove some assets completely.
 As outlined briefly in the previous section, it is sometimes useful to completely eliminate certain things, especially the ones residing in Resources folder so that they don't take space in the build.
-Luna (and Unity) is unable to do that automatically as user code can always request loading of an asset with Resources.Load API with the name constructed dynamically, thus Luna has to keep everything in resources folder.
+Unity Playworks Plugin (and Unity) is unable to do that automatically as user code can always request loading of an asset with Resources.Load API with the name constructed dynamically, thus Unity Playworks Plugin has to keep everything in resources folder.
 There are a few options available to aid the situation.

-By default Luna detects all assets in use by the scenes you have selected in the plugin window, this includes: all prefabs, textures, animations and other resources found in the project.
+By default Unity Playworks Plugin detects all assets in use by the scenes you have selected in the plugin window, this includes: all prefabs, textures, animations and other resources found in the project.

 Whilst this strategy often produces undesirably big builds, especially with games which have a lot of assets, it is a preferable starting point because it helps avoid issues caused by misconfiguration and eases debugging of first exports.